 Three periods a week.
 Credit, three semester hours.
 Alternates with Economics 309.
-Not offered in 1944-1945.
+Offered in 1945-1946.

 314. Introduction to Statistical Method.
 See Mathematics 314.

 351; 352; 451; 452.
 SPECIAL STUDIES IN ECONOMICS.

 The work is organized around the discussion group.
 Only those students are admitted who have demonstrated to the satisfaction of the department both the desire and the ability to do independent work.
 Students normally enter at the beginning of their junior year with the expectation of continuing during their senior year.